A Comprehensive Guide to Developing an Effective Contingency Plan for Your Business

 Steps for Creating a Contingency Plan

-Developing a comprehensive contingency plan requires several methodical steps.
+Developing a comprehensive contingency plan requires several methodical steps, similar to how to implement OKRs in your organization.
 Below is a detailed guide:

 1. Assess Your Resources